 - selection of subjects is equitable

 - research plan makes adequate provision for monitoring data collected so as to ensure safety of subjects, protection of privacy, and the confidentiality of data

 - appropriate safeguards are included to protect the rights and welfare of subjects

 - research studies have safeguards to protect the safety of the campus community

-The IRB Committee will include the following members (excluding the chair):
+The IRB Committee includes the following members (excluding the chair and co-chair):